jkeveren/spotify-api-node/readme.md

 # Package Name

 ## Testing
-Both unit and integration (requires conjfiguration) tests can be run using `npm test`.
+Both unit and integration (requires configuration) tests can be run using `npm test`.
 ### Unit
 Unit tests can be run using `npm run test/unit`.
 ### Integration